Minimalist Bullet Journaling, A Life-Changing Practice

 What do you think about Minimalist Bullet Journaling?
 Bullet Journaling promises to be 10 times more powerful than the best organizational planners, with the power to help anyone get their life on track and realize their goals and dreams.

 I also believe Minimalist Bullet Journaling is the most powerful of Bullet Journaling.
-What It lacks in artistic appearance it makes up in functionality.
+What it lacks in artistic appearance, it makes up for in functionality.

-Ryder Carroll created the Bullet Journaling method and it is the best example of Minimalist Bullet Journaling by far I believe the practice can easily change your life for the better.
+Ryder Carroll created the Bullet Journaling method, and it is the best example of Minimalist Bullet Journaling by far.
+I believe the practice can significantly improve your life.

 What Is Bullet Journaling?

 Think of a journal on steroids.
-The Bullet Journal (BuJo) can consist of sections for a diary, drawing, to-do, monthly, weekly, daily logs, and of course journaling.
+The Bullet Journal (BuJo) can consist of sections for a diary, drawing, to-do lists, monthly, weekly, and daily logs, as well as journaling.

 The Bullet Journal is a powerful and flexible planner or organizer.
-It’s also a great system for tracking your schedule or anything you like.
-You can track ANYTHING and I do mean ANYTHING!
+It’s also an excellent system for tracking your schedule or any other information you like.
+You can track ANYTHING, and I do mean ANYTHING!

 There can also be sections to jot down notes and track short and long-term goals.
 Some people, like me, even have sections created to track mental and physical health.

-You can create sections to track your workouts, plant watering, what you eat, and feel, and mental health.
+You can create sections to track your workouts, plant watering, what you eat, how you feel, and your mental health.
 Anything!
 Most Bullet Journalers prefer a dotted or block grid notebook instead of a lined paper notebook.

 Bullet Journals are created with you in mind.
-You can create anything you would like.
+You can make anything you would like.
 There is no right and wrong.
-I prefer the minimal approach but if you search Bullet Journals on Instagram you will see some of the most beautiful, creative creations.
+I prefer the minimalist approach, but if you search for Bullet Journals on Instagram, you will see some of the most beautiful and creative creations.

 Please do not be intimidated by them, remember Ryder Carroll Bullet Journal used a more minimal approach than mine.
-I believe Bullet journaling is always about function over form but that is not always the case and that is ok.
+I believe Bullet journaling is often about function over form, but that is not always the case, and thatis okay.

 Carroll’s Bullet Journaling video has grown into a global community, with subsets of every variation.